What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Distributed Certification

-In this section we prove that every graph property expressible in FO can be certified with certificates on $\cO(\log n)$ bits in graphs of bounded expansion.
 For establishing \Cref{thm:thmFOexpCER}, we revisit the logical structures introduced and analyzed in the previous section, by mainly focusing on the points where theses structures must be certified instead of being computed.